MicrochipTech/unicens-linux-daemon/cfg/README.md

  - 0x1003: The auxiliary boards "Line In"-jacket will be routed to its own headphone jacket (Loopback (See 7)), by default deactivated.

 Once the XML is prepared, the source code of the UNICENS daemon can be modified.
-A solution might be the C-code snippet below (can be put everywhere in the project):
+A solution might be the C-code snippet below (can be put anywhere in the project):

 ```C
 #include "ucsi_api.h"